TerryJHarrison/gamer-tag/README.md

 # Gamer-Tag.xyz

-One-time claim, one-per-address, unique gamer tags built and living on the blockchain.
+One-time, one-per-address, unique claimable gamer tags built and living on the blockchain.
+Once claimed, they can not be transferred.
-Updatable nickname linked to each tag that players can optionally use to change their in-game display names.
+Updatable nickname linked to each tag that players can optionally use to change their in-game display names whenever they want.

 - [Contract Interface - IGamerTag](contracts/IGamerTag.sol)
 - [Client Overview](client/README.md)